Mousa96/optimization-project/README.md

 2. Pizzeria slider optimization and consistent 60 fps animations
+* Replaced queryselectors with getElementById/ClassName
+* Calculated the number of pizzas dynamically based on screen size
+* Moved every forced repeated declartion outside of loops
+* Implemented RequestAnimationFrame to improve animation
+*
 * There is comments throughout the main.js explaining each changes.
 ### Source and tools used:
 * mentioned in the comments